Toddler missing as flooding forces almost 5,000 residents from homes in Brantford, Ont.

 "It is never worth your personal safety for a view of the river ... stay away from the river," Friel said at a news conference.
 "That is not just for today or this afternoon or this evening.
 That will be for the next couple days at least."

+"I couldn't believe what they were saying on the radio, that it was that bad," said Gary Mills.
+"When I seen it, I said, 'My God."'
+The 67-year-old has spent his whole life in Brantford, but said he hasn't seen the water rise this high since he was 12 years old.

+"They built the dike way down the other end to stop this from flooding, and it looks like it's done its job," he said.
+"It's gone over in a few spots but not too bad."

-Friel said the state of emergency went into effect mid Wednesday morning, adding that the river is still rising and is expected to peak later in the day.
+Friel said the state of emergency went into effect mid-Wednesday morning.
 Local roads and bridges were jammed as people began to make their way out of the three neighbourhoods covered under the evacuation order, he said.

-City officials have dispatched someone to the Indigenous community of Six Nations, about an hour from Brantford, Ont., to share real-time information on flood conditions.

-Six Nations has already begun mobilizing its emergency co-ordination team in case flooding reaches the area, he added.
-Friel said the Ontario government has been in contact with his community, and a team is already en route to the city.
+Larry Davey, who was among those who flocked to the river, said he could feel the ice and debris hitting the bridge he was standing on, causing it to quake under his feet.

+Davey lives outside the evacuation zone, but said those who live within it have far more to worry about.